Click Here for Our Recommended Antivirus for Your Device

 The first definition gives a narrower definition of the term ‘Career’ with the focus mainly on the work or sector or industry a person is involved in for livelihood and all the related specialised pieces of training and formal education—for instance, a career in law, sports, medicine, administration, management and so on.

-The second definition, on the other hand, is a broader and more inclusive one.
-It mainly focuses on the ‘journey’ or ‘progress’ a person makes to enter and remain in a field or profession or occupation in general.
+The second definition, on the other hand, is a broader one.
+It mainly focuses on the ‘journey’ or ‘progress’ a person makes to enter and remain in a field, profession, or occupation.

 Accordingly, aspects like education, training, experience, involvement in different jobs, achieving various awards and rewards and so on form an integral part of the second meaning.

-What distinguishes the first definition from the second definition is that the former concentrates more on the profession or the occupation.
-In contrast to that, the latter’s focus is more on the individual and their working life history in general.
+What distinguishes the first and second definitions is that the former concentrates more on the profession or the occupation.
+In contrast, the latter focuses more on the individual and their working life history in general.
 However, two critical points lead these two meanings to converge.

 1. The aspect of metaphorical ‘progress’ or ‘journey.’

-Eventually, from the late 16th century, specifically the 1590s, the meaning of the term expanded to refer to any sense of ‘progress’ or ‘course of action.’
+Eventually, from the late 16th century, specifically the 1590s, the term’s meaning expanded to refer to any sense of ‘progress’ or ‘course of action.’

-The word began to be specifically used to imply one’s progress in public or professional life from 1803 and ultimately acquired its explicit reference to one’s profession or occupation from the 20th century.
+The word began to be specifically used to imply one’s progress in public or professional life from 1803.
+It ultimately acquired its explicit reference to one’s profession or occupation from the 20th century.

 Career Choice